edwardisintou/PortfolioProjectV1/README.md

 ## Frontend Portfolio Project Version 1

 This project is a personal bio website built using HTML, CSS, and Bootstrap.
-The website showcases information about the me and provides an interactive user experience with responsive design for both desktop and mobile devices.
+The website showcases information about me and provides an interactive user experience with responsive design for both desktop and mobile devices.

 ### Requirements